lazaronixon/react-native-turbolinks/README.md

 Change navbarStyle on run time.
 For example if you want to provide a way for the user to choose a theme.

 #### `injectJavaScript(script)`
 Function that accepts a string that will be passed to the WebView and executed immediately as JavaScript.
+Return a promise.

 #### `addEventListener(eventName, handler)`
 Adds an event handler.
 Supported events: